-(b) General criteria.

-- (1) The discharge by a user to the county wastewater system of certain liquids or wastes may be prohibited or limited by the provisions set forth in this article or by the director. - (2) Specified groundwater remediation facilities that discharge to the county wastewater system shall be classified as a SIU-significant industrial user. - (3) Groundwater from remediation sites shall be pretreated prior to discharge to the county wastewater system. - (4) An industrial wastewater discharge permit application shall be submitted to the director by the user or owner of the remediation facility prior to use of such facility.
+(1) The discharge by a user to the county wastewater system of certain liquids or wastes may be prohibited or limited by the provisions set forth in this article or by the director.

+(2) Specified groundwater remediation facilities that discharge to the county wastewater system shall be classified as a SIU-significant industrial user.

+(3) Groundwater from remediation sites shall be pretreated prior to discharge to the county wastewater system.

+(4) An industrial wastewater discharge permit application shall be submitted to the director by the user or owner of the remediation facility prior to use of such facility.
 The director may require complete characterization of the groundwater prior to and following treatment (remediation) before issuance of the industrial wastewater discharge permit.
-The permit application shall be completed pursuant to the requirements in section 37-745(d). - (5) The director may impose limitations and monitoring requirements for the treated discharge to the county POTW or WWF in accordance with the provisions of this article and, and the county's local limits, as as specified and established by county resolution and standards set forth in chapters Chapter 62-550 and Chapter 62-777, F.A.C., or as amended. - (6) The user shall not discharge untreated or treated groundwater to the county wastewater system without prior written approval of the director or obtaining an industrial wastewater discharge permit. - (7) A flow measuring device shall be installed on the discharge line in accordance with the plans approved by the director and the manufacturer's recommendations.
+The permit application shall be completed pursuant to the requirements in section 37-745(d).

+(5) The director may impose limitations and monitoring requirements for the treated discharge to the county POTW or WWF in accordance with the provisions of this article and, and the county's local limits, as as specified and established by county resolution and standards set forth in chapters Chapter 62-550 and Chapter 62-777, F.A.C., or as amended.

+(6) The user shall not discharge untreated or treated groundwater to the county wastewater system without prior written approval of the director or obtaining an industrial wastewater discharge permit.

+(7) A flow measuring device shall be installed on the discharge line in accordance with the plans approved by the director and the manufacturer's recommendations.
 The flow measuring device shall be provided, installed, calibrated, and and maintained at the user's expense.
-The flow measuring device shall 6334 be calibrated at least quarterly.
-Calibration records shall be retained by the user for inspection and review by the director in accordance 6336 with section 37-747(n).
-(8) The user shall provide a monitoring point at 6338 its their expense for the collection of samples and field data (physical parameters).
-6340 (9) Groundwater treatment systems shall be designed and operated in accordance with the best available 6342 technology and as approved by the director.
-6344 (10) Pursuant to the provisions of the industrial wastewater discharge permit, the director shall require the discharge to the county wastewater system to be monitored on a regular basis 6346 for the determination of compliance with the standards and limits set forth in this article.
-6348 (c) Limits.
-Discharges from groundwater remediation facilities to the county POTW or WWF shall comply with the 6350 standards or limits for organic constituents set forth in 40 CFR § Part 414.101, Chapter I, Subchapter N, 40 CFR § Part 414.111, 6352 Chapter I, Subchapter N, or the FDEP guidelines for low yield quality groundwater or natural attention of default sources set forth 6354 in chapter Chapter 62-777, F.A.C., or as amended, and and the county's local limits as specified and established by county 6356 resolution.
-6358 (d) Enforcement.
-Enforcement action shall proceed in accordance with the provisions specified in the county's ERP and-as specified in sections 37-749 through 37-751 of this article.
-6360 Sec.
+The flow measuring device shall be calibrated at least quarterly.
+Calibration records shall be retained by the user for inspection and review by the director in accordance with section 37-747(n).

+(8) The user shall provide a monitoring point at its-their expense for the collection of samples and field data (physical parameters).

+(9) Groundwater treatment systems shall be designed and operated in accordance with the best available technology and as approved by the director.

+(10) Pursuant to the provisions of the industrial wastewater discharge permit, the director shall require the discharge to the county wastewater system to be monitored on a regular basis for the determination of compliance with the standards and limits set forth in this article.

+(c) Limits.
+Discharges from groundwater remediation facilities to the county POTW or WWF shall comply with the standards or limits for organic constituents set forth in 40 CFR§ Part 414.101, Chapter I, Subchapter N, 40 CFR§ Part 414.111, Chapter I, Subchapter N, or the FDEP guidelines for low yield quality groundwater or natural attention of default sources set forth in chapter Chapter 62-777, F.A.C., or as amended, and and the county's local limits as specified and established by county resolution.

+(d) Enforcement.
+Enforcement action shall proceed in accordance with the provisions specified in the county's ERP and as specified in sections 37-749 through 37-751 of this article.

+Sec.
 37-757.
 Miscellaneous types of discharges.

-6362 (a) Purpose .
-The purpose of this section is to provide for the discharge of other types of discharges to the county WWF, including, but not limited to, medical wastes, uncontaminated 6364 groundwater, roof drainage, cooling water, unpolluted process water and miscellaneous discharge waste, pumped waste, and leachate or 6366 runoff from solid waste handling facilities. (b) General criteria.
-6368 (1) The user shall notify the director in writing prior to the discharge of miscellaneous types of flows.
-6370 (2) The user may be required to submit an industrial wastewater permit application to the director as a pre- 6372 condition to any such discharge.
+(a) Purpose.
+The purpose of this section is to provide for the discharge of other types of discharges to the county WWF, including, but not limited to, medical wastes, uncontaminated groundwater, roof drainage, cooling water, unpolluted process water and miscellaneous discharge waste, pumped waste, and leachate or runoff from solid waste handling facilities.

+(1) The user shall notify the director in writing prior to the discharge of miscellaneous types of flows.